-In this 2D example, we have to define the number of blocks and threads in x and y direction.
-Line 60 defines the number of threads in x and y direction of every block.
-In this concrete example we defined 32 threads for each direction.
-The layout can be chosen differently (for example N THREADS = 16), but for every selection it must be taken into account, that the maximum value of threads will not be exceeded.
-To define the number of thread blocks in line 61 the matrix size N will be devided by the number of chosen blocks.
-Since the integer division may result in zero, the correction with $(N_BLOCKS - 1)$ will circumvent this problem.
+To define the number of thread blocks in line 59f. the matrix size N will be devided by the number of chosen threads per block.
+Since the integer division may result to zero (if $N < N_THREADS$), the correction with (N_THREADS - 1) will circumvent this problem (in general too few threadblocks will be allocated, if this correction is missing).
 After defining the number of blocks and threads in one block, the call of the kernel matrixaddition can be done with the defined counts of blocks and threads.
-The kerneldefinition of matrixaddition starts in line 11.
-The global qualifier at the beginning of the function head declares this function as a kernel function which will be executed on the GPGPU and is only callable from the host.
+The kerneldefinition of matrixaddition starts in line 10.
+The global qualifier at the function head declares this function as a kernel function which will be executed on the GPGPU and is only callable from the host.
 In this kernel (with the Matrices A, B and C as arguments) the matrixadditon will be executed.
-In the lines 14 and 15 the row an column index of the unique thread is calculated and some new constants are introduced to control the work of the treads, which we will now explain:
+In the lines 13 and 14 the row and column index of the unique thread is calculated and some new constants are introduced to control the work of the threads, which we will now explain:

-- threadIdx.x, threadIdx.y: The index of a thread in a block. - blockDim.x, blockDim.y: The dimension (number of threads) of a block in x and y direction. - blockIdx.x, blockIdx.y: The blockindex in x and y direction.
+- threadIdx.x, threadIdx.y: The x and y index of a thread in a block. - blockDim.x, blockDim.y: The dimension (number of threads) of a block in x and y direction. - blockIdx.x, blockIdx.y: The blockindex of the thread in x and y direction.

-In line 17 the actual index of the matrix element to be computed will be calculated and the expression has the following meaning:

-$$unsigned long intindex = col_t id + row_t id N;$$
+In line 15 the actual index of the matrix element to be computed will be calculated and the expression unsigned long int index = col_tid + row_tid N;